vhscom/fetch-inject/README.md

 ## Background

 Fetch Injection is performance optimization technique for loading resources into the DOM asynchronously using the [Fetch API](http://devdocs.io/dom/fetch_api).
-Use it to fetch async resources in parallel (even across the network), and inject them into a document programmatically in a desired sequence.
+Use Fetch Inject to dynamically import resources in parallel (even across the network), and inject them into a document in a desired sequence.

 Understand why this library exists by reading the [intro article](https://hackcabin.com/post/managing-async-dependencies-javascript/) on **Hack Cabin**.